matthewsolc66/resume/README.md

 Fall 2016, myself and 2 others designed a website for a coach hoping to create a blog about health and exercise routines.
 [CoachCloie](http://coachcloie.com "CoachCloie")

-### District Technology Services - StVrain Valley School District - August 2017 - May 2018
+### District Technology Services - St Vrain Valley School District - August 2017 - May 2018

 #### Internship
 Following around different members of the department, learning about their jobs and helping them with any taks they had.